QED1224/Toontown-Resources/README.md

 ## Hit or Miss: the impact of `randChoice` <a name="toon-atk-acc-7"></a>

 Once we've calculated an attacks accuracy (`atkAcc`), we need to determine whether or not it will hit its intended target.
-This was decided by the value of `randChoice`, which was simply a pseudorandom integer between 0 and 99.
+This is decided by the value of `randChoice`, which is simply a pseudorandom integer between 0 and 99.

-If `randChoice` was less than `atkAcc`, the attack hit.
+If `randChoice` is less than `atkAcc`, the attack hit.
 Otherwise, the attack missed.
-It's important to note, however, that `atkAcc` was capped at 95 -- so, any gag which wasn't mentioned in the [Special Cases section](#toon-atk-acc-1) could miss.
+It's important to note, however, that `atkAcc` is capped at 95 -- so, any gag which wasn't mentioned in the [Special Cases section](#toon-atk-acc-1) could in fact miss.

 #### Special Cases <a name="toon-atk-acc-8"></a>

-For all SOS Cards, `randChoice` was assigned 0.
+For all SOS Cards, `randChoice` is assigned 0.

 ## Toon Attack Damage <a name="toon-atk-dmg"></a>
 [[back to top](#contents)]

 ## Gag Damage

-Gag damage was based on the amount of experience earned in a particular track.
-The following three steps outline the process that was used to convert from experience earned to damage.
+Gag damage is based on the amount of experience earned in a particular track.
+The following three steps outline the process that is used to convert from experience earned to damage.

 - `expVal`:

 ```python
 expVal = min(exp, maxE)
 ```
-`exp` and `maxE` represented the amount of experience earned and the maximum amount of experience possible for the gag being used, respectively.
+`exp` and `maxE` represents the amount of experience earned and the maximum amount of experience possible for the gag being used, respectively.

 - `expPerHp`:

 ```python
 expPerHp = float(maxE - minE + 1) / float(maxD - minD + 1)
 ```
-`minE` was the minimum amount of experience necessary to gain access to the gag being used. `minD` and `maxD` were the minimum and maximum amount of damage for the gag being used, respectively.
+`minE` is the minimum amount of experience necessary to gain access to the gag being used. `minD` and `maxD` are the minimum and maximum amount of damage for the gag being used, respectively.

 - Finally, `damage`: